whalderman/search-quality-rater-guidelines-tldr/docs/qrg/page-quality-rating-guideline/4-high-quality-pages.md

 ![high narrow quality][h-n]

-This is a blog post on a newspaper that has won over 100 Pulitzer Prize awards.
-The author of this blog post has become known as an expert on parenting issues.
+This is a blog post on a newspaper that has won a variety of awards, such as the Pulitzer Prize, George Polk Award, Peabody Award, etc. The author of this blog post has become known as an expert on parenting issues.
 She is a regular contributor to this and other media websites.

 </div>
 </div>